-The computer failed to start
+The computer failed to start.

 Blue Screen of Death

 The Blue Screen of Death or BSoD can be caused due to faulty motherboard or driver errors.
 It coils also happened due to some other hardware connected to the computer or with the motherboard.
-For your information, it’s also known as Windows Stop Error so it doesn’t always mean for issue solely with the motherboard.
+For your information, it’s also known as Windows Stop Error, so it doesn’t always mean to issue solely with the motherboard.
 According to Microsoft, there is a 10% chance that this is happening due to hardware issues and about 5% due to some unknown causes related to software.

 Freeze or Glitches

-Step 1: Unplug all devices other than CPU and memory modules.
+- Step 1: Unplug all devices other than CPU and memory modules.

-Step 2: Start the system with BIOS in order to perform POST.
+- Step 2: Start the system with BIOS in order to perform POST.

-Step 3: The computer will either beep via this test or not.
+- Step 3: The computer will either beep via this test or not.

 Use diagnostic software

-However, the exact root cause behind the bad mobo is quite difficult to find since it could be any out of tens of reasons.
+However, the exact root cause behind the lousy mobo is quite challenging to find since it could be any out of tens of reasons.
 But still, it becomes quite convenient if your board has diagnostic LEDs, beeping sounds, or support software to detect the issue.
 If one doesn’t support all these features, in that case, you can check the board physically.
 You can start by checking the physical condition of the board or can check the capacitors on the board—if there is some damage, it’s a clear sign that there is some issue.